 We have taken the time to highlight some of them here for your convenience.
 If you know of additional resources that should be recognized here, please contact us at email@example.com.

 The MRC offers funding for a variety of events and programs on campus.
-To be eligible for these funds, you must complete a Funds Request Application.
-There are separate applications for Departments and Students.
+To be eligible for these funds, you must be a member of an active student organization.
+Complete the form below to apply:

 Please read the directions carefully before filling out the form; if you have any questions about the information that is needed, please contact us at firstname.lastname@example.org.